 The Group subsequently measures all its equity investments at their fair values.
 Equity instruments are classified as fair value through profit or loss with movements in their fair values recognised in profit or loss, except where the Group has elected to classify the investments at fair value through other comprehensive income.
 Dividends from equity investments are recognised in profit or loss.
-On disposals, the cumulative gain or loss of the investments will be transferred directly to retained earnings.
+On disposals, the cumulative gain or loss of the investments classified as fair value through other comprehensive income will be transferred directly to retained earnings.